witnesschain/server/README.md

 Before you run tests, ensure the server is running!
 (Run the tests, `truffle test`, and the server, `npm restart`, in separate terminal tabs.)

+For some reason, `npm test` is more reliable than `truffle test`.
+So prefer `npm test` when testing the API.

 ## Ganache

 Use this mnemonic: